appclacks/mirabelle/site/mirabelle/content/howto/tests/_index.md

 This `:test1` key contains a map with two keys:

 - `:input`: the events which will be injected into the streams
-- `:tap-results`: the expected contents of the tap.
+- `:taps`: the expected contents of the tap.

 Here, we see that the tap `:foo` should contain the first event (with `:service` "foo"), and the tap `:bar` the second (with `:metric` greater than 100).